Pattern-preserving optimal control problems with increasing time horizon: Optimal control problems with increasing time horizons

-\begin{rem} The equivalent formulation \eqref{eq_coerick} has the advantage that if the integrand $\ell_2$ satisfies a polynomial growth condition of order $p$ from below, then the same holds for the integrand on the whole infinite horizon.
+\begin{rem} In the case $p<\infty$, the equivalent formulation \eqref{eq_coerick} has the advantage that if the integrand $\ell_2$ satisfies a polynomial growth condition of order $p$ from below, then the same holds for the integrand on the whole infinite horizon.
 This would ensure equi-coercivity w.r.t.\ $u$.
 Of course, a similar trick does not work to guarantee coercivity also w.r.t.\ $x$.
 Indeed, an integral contribution on $(T,\infty)$ involving the state variable would lead to a different problem (in general, not equivalent to the original one). \end{rem}

-Before providing the main result of this section, we state a useful preliminary lemma. \begin{lemma}[tails replacement] Let us consider $u\in \cU$, $u_k \to u$ in $\cU$ and any sequence of increasing positive numbers $T_k\to \infty$.
-Given any sequence $w_k\in \cU$ bounded in $\cU$ and the sequence $\widetilde u_k\in \cU$ defined by
+Before providing the first result of this section, we state a useful lemma. \begin{lemma}[tails replacement] Let us consider $u\in \cU$, $u_k \to u$ in $\cU$ and any sequence of increasing positive numbers $T_k\to \infty$.
+Given any sequence $w_k$ bounded in $\cU$ and the sequence $\widetilde u_k\in \cU$ defined by

 we have that $\widetilde u_k\to u$ in $\cU$. \end{lemma}